ij-plugins/ijp-color/README.md

 ### Command line

-You can build the `ij-color` plugins and run it within ImageJ using SBT task `ijRun`:
+You can build the `ij-color` plugins and run it within ImageJ using SBT task `ijRun` from the `experimental` module:

 ```
-sbt ij_color_ui/ijRun
+sbt experimental/ijRun
 ```

 ### IntelliJ

 You will need to install Scala plugin then import the project from `build.sbt` file.
-To run the `ij-color` plugins in ImageJ, setup "Run Configuration" for "SBT Task" and add task `ijRun`.
+To run the `ij-color` plugins in ImageJ, setup "Run Configuration" for "SBT Task" and add task `experimental/ijRun`.